wurstscript/WurstScript/manual.md

 			p = pair(p.y, p.x)
 			if p.x == 2 and p.y == 1
 				testSuccess()

+Because tuples don't have any functions themselves, you can add extension functions to an existing tuple type in order to achieve class-like functionality.
+Remember that you can't modify the value of a tuple in it's extension function
+- so you have to return a new tuple everytime if you wan't to change something.
+Look at the Vector package in the Standard Library for some tuple usage examples.
+(Vectors.wurst)

 # Extension Functions

 Extension functions enable you to "add" functions to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
 Extension functions are a special kind of static function, but they are called as if they were instance functions on the extended type.

 ## Declaration